eckermania/eckerman-erin-ecc-dssb-IS21-code-challenge-req101408/README.md

 ## Running with Docker
 To run this application locally, you must have Docker Desktop installed.
 To build and run the containers contained in this repo, run `docker compose up --build` from the root of the repository.

+The application can then be found at (http://localhost:3001).

 ## API Documentation
 To view documentation of the endpoints contained in the API and to manually test, you can find a Swagger page at (http://localhost:3000/api/swagger)